Top Tourist Attractions In Mumbai With Photos : Instalment Two

 Though it was built in 1127 AD, by a donation from Rama Kamath.
 A part of the Walkeshwar temple complex and the main temple has also been reconstructed.

-Legend has it that about 5000 years back, while searching for his kidnapped wife Sita, Lord Rama happened to stop here.
-The people here faced great difficulty as fresh water was not available this are being surrounded by the sea.
+Legend has it that about 5000 years back while searching for his kidnapped wife Sita, Lord Rama happened to stop here.
+The people here faced great difficulty as potable water was not available as the sea is surrounding this.

 Today the tank is a rectangular structure with cemented steps on all sides.
 The entrance has 2 pillars in which oil lamps were lit back then.
 Even though the sea is located some hundred meters from Banganga, the spring water is surprisingly sweet, even today.

-Banganga is worshipped by people with great reverence and people come here to have a holy dip in the tank water and offer prayers at the temple during religious events.
+People worship Banganga with great reverence and come here to have a holy dip in the tank water and offer prayers at the temple during religious events.